DmitrySerg/data-wondering/dark-forest-game-theory/dark-forest-game-theory.md

 From this result alone it's already clear that for a weak civilization, it's better to not initiate contact with a strong one at all.
 And how could we as a civilization know if a weak or strong counterpart is listening on the other end?
 Well, that's the neat part.
 We don't.

-## Incomplete information and why beliefs matter
+## Incomplete Information and Why Beliefs Matter

 The result above, devastating for $C_1$, is only true if $C_2$ knows or, rather, *believes*, that $C_1$ is weak.
 How would the game unfold if despite $C_1$ being weak, $C_2$ would not be sure about it?